The following professionals lent their expertise to this article:

 Doctor of Nursing Practice (DNP) and PhD Doctoral Programs

-Examples of Washington, DC, Area Nursing Schools with This Program
+Examples of Washington, D.C., Area Nursing Schools with This Program

 Uniformed Services University